CtrlK

 Workflow Clarity

-The stages table clearly sequences the multi-step process and the exit codes provide error categorization.
-However, there are no explicit validation checkpoints or feedback loops described—if a stage fails, there's no guidance on how to diagnose, fix, or retry.
-For a complex orchestration workflow, this is a gap.
+The stages table clearly sequences the multi-step process, and monitoring commands are provided.
+However, there are no explicit validation checkpoints or error recovery feedback loops — if a stage fails (exit code 1 or 2), there's no guidance on what to do next or how to retry/fix.

 2 / 3